Thank you for reading our post, please rate this article at the end.

 GVWR, standing for gross vehicle weight rating, is the maximum operating weight of a vehicle, including the vehicle itself and onboard cargo, fuel, engine fluids, accessories, appliances, passengers, etc. The GVWR doesn’t include the weight of trailers that may be towed behind the vehicle.

-GCWR, standing for gross combined weight rating, stands for the total weight of a vehicle, including all trailers or other vehicles towed behind.
+GCWR, standing for gross combined weight rating, is the total weight of a vehicle, including all trailers or other towed vehicles.

-If towing a trailer, the GVWR designates the maximum weight of the power unit (pickup truck or a motorhome) and the towed vehicle (travel trailer, camper, toy hauler, or 5th wheel) separately.
-The GCWR refers to the total weight of the power unit and all the vehicles towed behind.
+If towing a trailer, the GVWR designates the maximum weight of the power unit (pickup truck or motorhome) and the towed vehicle (travel trailer, camper, toy hauler, or 5th wheel) separately.
+The GCWR refers to the total weight of the power unit and all towed vehicles.

 In some states, the length of the vehicle also matters.
 For example, in Wisconsin, you are only required to obtain a CDL if the RV is longer than 45 feet.
 However, in most states, weight is the primary criterion.

 At the moment of this material’s writing, these were the three primary parameters that determined whether a special license was required or not.
-At least, these are the criteria that are applicable to RVs since there are other factors like transportation of hazardous materials, which probably no RVer does.
+At least, these are the criteria applicable to RVs, since there are other factors, like transporting hazardous materials, which probably no RVer does.

-Now that we understand what matters in RVs when it comes to driver’s licenses, let’s overview driver’s license requirements across the United States.
+Now that we understand what matters in RVs when it comes to driver’s licenses, let’s review driver’s license requirements across the United States.

 Requirements by state

-As we mentioned above, most states do not require special licenses for the operation of any kind of RV.
+As we mentioned above, most states do not require a special license to operate any type of RV.
 A few, however, require you to obtain a non-commercial driver’s license, and some go as far as requiring you to acquire a CDL, regardless of whether you are driving an RV for commercial purposes or not.

 Below is the list of states with their requirements for CDL and non-commercial special licenses.